-The Royal Family is experiencing an unprecedented level of global attention and has dominated the news agenda following the death of Queen Elizabeth, the succession and forthcoming coronation of King Charles and the ongoing high-profile publicity from the Duke and Duchess of Sussex.
+The Royal Family is experiencing an unprecedented level of global attention and has dominated the news agenda following the death of Queen Elizabeth, the succession of King Charles and the ongoing high-profile publicity from the Duke and Duchess of Sussex.

 This course will highlight the complexities attached to reporting on the Royal Family including legal restrictions, royal protocols and ethical considerations.
 It will show how to report responsibly at a time when the UK media has faced criticism and scrutiny from Prince Harry and Meghan.